jatzuk/Advent-of-Code/README.md

     ./gradlew :wrapper
     ```

-4. Explore the challenges, solutions, and input files in their respective directories.
+4. Explore the challenges and solution files in their respective directories.

 ## Running Solutions

+`Please, pay attention that tests input files are not included in the vcs, so don't forget to grab your own for each day's puzzle`

 Each solution file is designed to run independently.
 Simply use IntelliJ to start tests.